 during transmission.

 - 3 "BUSY" Indicator

 This indicator appears

-when a signal is being received or the radio is un-sq - when a signal is being received or the radio is un-squelched.
+when a signal is being received or the radio is un-squelch

+- when a signal is being received or the radio is un-squelched.

-4 "U/I/C" Indicator
+(4) "U/I/C" Indicator

 These indicators show the "band" of operation.
-"U" indicates the USA
+"U" indicates the USA band; "I" indicates the International band; and "C" indicates the Canadian band.

 - (5) "SCN" Indicator

 This indicator appears when the Scan is activated.

 - 6 "Battery Indicator